 Some providers such as Domestic and General promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Domestic and General.

-Were you mis-told by Domestic and General about Transferring your pension?
+Were you mis-informed by Domestic and General about Transferring your pension?

-You may have been mis-sold your Pension Transfer by Domestic and General if any of the following comments are relevant to you:
+You may have been mis-sold your Pension Transfer by Domestic and General if any of the following statements are relevant to you:

-- I was encouraged or mis-told by Domestic and General to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-informed by Domestic and General to transfer my workplace pension regardless of it not being in my best interest.

-- I was not advised or given information by Domestic and General about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not told or given information by Domestic and General about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not told or told byDomestic and General that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not informed or informed byDomestic and General that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.